 Members of SO are active at major international conferences, they hold editorial advisory board positions and contribute to capacity building in the field of management at UK and EU level.
 Members have won many prestigious projects funded by EU and national research councils (ESRC and EPSRC) and this enables producing insightful new knowledge about management and transferring it into inspiring teaching.

 We teach modules in the exploration and development of student potential, employability and professional skills, current business practice, ethics, and research and fieldwork methods.
-We also provide the personal tutorial and pastoral support for the management division students at UG and PG level.
+We also provide the personal tutorial and pastoral support for the management division students at undergraduate and postgraduate level.